Long Table History of Adirondack Food Tasting Experience

 Begin your history tasting journey in the fireside rathskeller or the Lake View Great Camp with a sampler of historic appetizers such as Native American Salmon, smoked at your table, and Pioneer Wursts.
-While you enjoy your appetizers, you can view the 15, 7' informational panels of the 5 eras including "What did they use?", "What was it like?" and the "Common Roots."
+While you enjoy your appetizers, you can view a selection of the 15, 7' informational panels of the 5 eras including "What did they use?", "What was it like?" and the "Common Roots."

 Journey to the 1886 hand-hewn dining room where Cooking Demonstrations and Historical Interpretations compliment each course.

 Continue with a nightly soup and nightly salad, such as a Pioneer Grass-fed Beef & Barley bone broth soup and a Superfoods Kohlrabi salad.